kodecocodes/i9t/uistackview-book-port/uistackview-book-port.markdown

 ## Where to go from here?

-In this tutorial you learned a lot about stack views as well as the various properties that a stack view uses to position its subviews.
+In this tutorial, you learned a lot about stack views as well as the various properties that a stack view uses to position its subviews.
 Stack views are highly configurable, and there may be more than one way achieve the same result.

 The best way to build on what you've learned is to experiment with various properties yourself.
 Instead of setting a property and moving on, see how playing with the other properties affects the layout of views within the stack view.